fhunleth/embedded-elixir/content/post/2019-11-22-embedded-networking.md

 ## Access-Point Mode Support

-Sometimes you may want a device to broadcast a network instead of connect to a network, or in otherwords, turn it into and Access Point.
+Sometimes you may want a device to broadcast a network instead of connect to a network, or in other words, turn it into and Access Point.
 Well `VintageNet` has you covered!
 There is a bit of configuration, but it would look something like
 this: